WontonNice/frontend/public/exams/readingpassages/The-Black-Hand2.md

   - id: q4
     type: single_select
     skillType: function
-    stemMarkdown: "Which statement describes how the author’s use of sequencing in paragraphs 4 and 5 contributes to the overall structure of the passage?"
+    stemMarkdown: "They reveal that Kennedy and the narrator are now in a section of the restaurant sectioned off for employee use only."
     choices:
     - "A. It demonstrates that having wealth means having access to more opportunities."
     - "B. It shows that Lady Bird was aggressive in her pursuit of knowledge and intellect."
     - "C. It highlights how an ordinary start to life led to an extraordinary lifetime of accomplishments."
     - "D. It reveals that Lady Bird followed an unconventional path and did not always do what was expected of her."
     answerIndex: 2
     explanationMarkdown: ""